-I was being a perfectionist.
+I was a perfectionist.
 When I made offers to people, I wanted to be 100% certain about what I was getting into.
-I did NOT want to be one of those “cowboy investors” who would flippantly make offers without thinking them through, only to weasel out of the deal at the first sign of trouble.
+I did NOT want to flippantly make offers without thinking them through, only to weasel out of the deal at the first sign of trouble.
 It just seemed like a sleazy thing to do.

 The Problem With “100% Certainty”

-With this in mind, my #1 priority became very simple:
+With this in mind, my number one priority became simple:

-It took me a while to figure this out, but I eventually nailed down 3 Essential Pieces Of Information that I simply had to have in order to make an educated offer on any piece of real estate.
+It took me a while to figure this out.
+Eventually, I nailed down three essential pieces of information that I simply had to have to make an educated offer on any piece of real estate.
 They are as follows:

 This rule applies especially to land.
-But even when I’m looking at a house, apartment building, vacant lot or some other type of property, I need to understand the lay of the land.
-The idea is to find out things like…
+But even when I’m looking at a house, apartment building, vacant lot, or some other type of property, I need to understand the lay of the land.
+In other words, I need to determine things like:

-- What is the size & shape of the property?
+- The size and shape of the property.

 - Will this be easy or difficult for me to sell?

-In most cases, I'm able to see a detailed parcel map (with satellite image overlay) using a service like AgentPro247 and I'm able to take a 3D tour of the property and its surroundings via Google Earth – both of which will allow me to understand the basic characteristics of the potential investment I’m looking at.
+In most cases, I could see a detailed parcel map (with satellite image overlay) with a service like DataTree or AgentPro247.
+I can also take a 3D tour of the property and its surroundings via Google Earth.
+Together, these services will allow me to understand the basic characteristics of the potential investment I’m looking at.

-I really can’t make an educated offer on any piece of real estate without some inclination as to what the property is worth.
-Granted, my valuation of the property doesn’t need to be flawless, but I need to at least explore the situation, keeping in mind that whatever number I come up with, I’m only offering a small fraction of that value… so there is a built-in “buffer” that usually protects me, even if I do get a little too optimistic about a property’s value.
+I really can’t make an educated offer on any piece of real estate without some idea of what the property is worth.
+Granted, my valuation of the property doesn’t need to be flawless, but I do need to at least explore the situation.
+Keep in mind that whatever number I come up with, I’m only going to offer a small fraction of that value.
+So there should be a built-in “buffer” that protects me even if I do get a little too optimistic about a property’s value.

-3. Some Indication That I’m Dealing With A Motivated Seller
+3. Some Indication I’m Dealing With a Motivated Seller

-When I’m talking with a seller about their property, there are a few key phrases I love to hear.
+When I’m talking with a seller about their property, I love to hear a few key phrases.
 They usually go something like this:

-These kinds of statements are a pretty clear indication that I’m dealing with someone who is highly motivated to sell.
-Sometimes it’s because they can’t afford the property, sometimes it’s because they just don’t care about it, but whatever the reason—these are clear indicators that you're talking to the right kind of seller and they're willing to work with you.
+These statements are a pretty clear indication that I’m dealing with someone who is highly motivated to sell.
+Sometimes it’s because they can’t afford the property.
+Or sometimes it’s because they just don’t care about it.
+But whatever the reason—these are clues that I’m talking to the right kind of seller, and they’ll probably be willing to work with me.

-It goes without saying – these 3 items aren't going to give you all the information.
-This is an admittedly high-level overview of a property and it isn't a guarantee that it will come out “clean as a whistle”.
-There are all kinds of issues that can be hiding beneath the surface of any property, which is why every property needs to be thoroughly researched… but not until AFTER the seller has seen or heard your offer price and they’re still interested in selling.
+It goes without saying that these three items are not going to give you all the information.
+These pieces of information comprise an admittedly high-level overview of the situation, and all kinds of issues can be hiding beneath the surface.
+Every property needs to be thoroughly researched—but not until AFTER the seller has seen or heard your offer price and they’re still interested in selling.

 The real differentiator with this approach is that we’re finding out which sellers are worth our time and effort.
-The LAST thing I want to do is gather enough information to write a short novel about a property… only to find out that I didn’t even have a shot at it in the first place.
+The LAST thing we want to do is gather enough information to write a short novel about a property—only to find out that we didn’t even have a shot at it in the first place.

 Too Much Preliminary Research Can Be Dangerous

-When we invest too much of our time researching properties on the front end, many of us can get lured into making decisions that are emotional, irrational, and deceptively foolish.
-I’ve seen it happen over and over again (and I’ve even done it myself on a few occasions).
+When we invest too much of our time researching properties on the front end, it’s easy to start making decisions that are emotional, irrational, and deceptively foolish.
+I’ve seen it happen over and over again.
+Heck, I’ve even done it myself on a few occasions!
 Some people are so thorough that they become attached to a deal, and it becomes a liability.

-Do you know how it feels to pour a lot of time and effort into something, only to walk away empty-handed?
+Do you know how it feels to pour a lot of time and effort into something only to walk away empty-handed?
 It feels terrible!
-As a way of dealing with this oncoming disappointment, some of us will subconsciously feel the need to justify our actions by “staying the course”… even when it doesn’t make financial sense!
+As a way of dealing with this oncoming disappointment, some of us will subconsciously feel the need to justify our actions by “staying the course.”
+Even when it doesn’t make sense.

-It IS a waste of your time, that is – until you know you’re dealing with a serious seller.
+Exactly.
+It IS a waste of your time—until you know you’re dealing with a serious seller.

 Get Comfortable Walking Away

-Look through any purchase agreement with an “Association of Realtors” stamp of approval on it, and I can pretty much guarantee that you’ll find some kind of “out” clause that will allow the buyer to walk away from the deal (and get their deposit back) if they need to.
-Don't believe me?
-Check out Paragraph XIV of this contract from Florida, or paragraph 14 of this contract from Michigan.
-This is standard language that is baked into virtually every purchase agreement in America!
+Look at any purchase agreement with an “Association of Realtors” stamp of approval, and you’ll find some kind of “out” clause that will allow the buyer to walk away from the deal and get their deposit back if you need to.

-Making offers without having ALL the information is a perfectly standard way of doing business and you shouldn’t feel guilty about walking away from a deal if it's what you need to do.
+Making offers without all the information is a normal way of doing business.
+You shouldn’t feel guilty about walking away from a deal if necessary.

-If your purchase contract is clear about the fact that your commitment is contingent upon an acceptable inspection of the property, then there is nothing dishonest about waiting until AFTER the acceptance to do your final research.
-Sometimes the deal will be a slam dunk, and other times you’ll have to renegotiate (or walk away) once you learn the rest of the story behind the property.
+If your purchase contract is clear that your commitment is contingent upon an acceptable inspection of the property, there’s nothing dishonest about waiting until AFTER the acceptance to do your final research.
+Sometimes the deal will be a slam dunk; other times, you’ll have to renegotiate (or walk away) once you learn the story behind the property.

-For this reason, it is imperative that you keep a very loose grip on any property until you know you're dealing with a seller who is serious.
-The seller (in most cases) is the biggest, most important, and most stubborn factor upon which everything else hinges, so until you know all systems are “go” from this end – do yourself a huge favor and don’t feel like you have to spend hours researching a property before making an offer.
-Put it through this initial “stress test” (described above), make your offer (if/when the property fits the bill) and carry on.
+The seller, oftentimes, is the biggest and most stubborn factor upon which everything else hinges.
+Until you know all systems are “go” from this end, do yourself a favor and don’t feel like you have to spend hours researching a property before making an offer.
+Put it through this initial “stress test” (described above), make your offer (if/when the property fits the bill), and carry on!